bakpakin/Fennel/api.md

 data (`filename`, `line`, `col`, etc) in fields on themselves.
 Unlike the other tables in the AST, they do not represent collections; they are used as scalar types.

+Symbols can refer not just directly to locals, but also to table references like `tbl.x` for field lookup or `access.channel:deny` for method invocation.
+The `fennel.multi-sym?` function will return a table containing the segments if the symbol if it is one of these, or nil otherwise.

 **Note:** `nil` is not a valid AST; code that references nil will have the symbol named `"nil"` which unfortunately prints in a way that is